AEJester/df-lib/README.md

 # df-lib
 A JS library for the server diamondfire.
-CURRENT: Beta 0.1.0.
+CURRENT VERSION: Beta 0.1.0.